 How to Make Salt Bars

-You basically make them like any other cold processed soap with three big exceptions:
+Make them like any other cold processed soap with three big exceptions:

-- Unmold and cut the soap as very soon as it sets up - often in as little as 2 hours after pouring.
+- Unmold and cut the soap as very soon as it sets up, often in as little as 2 hours after pouring.

 02 of 06

 The first thing to do is create the recipe you're going to use for the soap.
 For these bars to lather at all, you need to use a lot of coconut oil.
 So a basic recipe like this:

 - 5 percent castor